Religion in Malta: Non-Christian religions in Malta

+Humanists Malta gathered more than 2,000 followers since its foundation in 2010.

 Combined, survey figures suggest that around half the population are not practicing Catholics, or adhere to a different religion, or to none.

 Non-religious in Malta

-There has been an increasing interest in Humanism in Malta.
-Humanists Malta has gathered more than 2,000 followers since its foundation in 2010.

 According to a 2018 survey, 3.9% of the Maltese population identified as atheist, and 12.9% as non-practicing members of their religion.